autumn-mck/wopr-display/README.md

 # Instructions

 Button 1 (right button) in menu to go through list of modes
 Button 2 (left button) to select mode
+When in a mode, button 1 will exit to the menu

 In settings mode, button 1 switches which setting you are on, button 2 changes the current settings value

 Hold Button 1 to save/exit settings.
 Display will show "saving..." when triggered.

-If any of the clock settings are changed (GMT or DTS) then the W.O.P.R. will restart after saving settings.